Eric Heffer: Last years

 Heffer's constituency had become increasingly safe for him over the years and at the 1987 election he had the largest absolute Labour vote in the country and a rock-solid 23,000 majority.
 Neil Kinnock's decision to review the policy of the Labour Party after the election, which was a clear prelude to dropping some of the more left-wing policies, led him to urge the left in the Socialist Campaign Group to fight the Leadership and Deputy Leadership in 1988.
 Tony Benn was chosen to challenge Kinnock as Leader, while Heffer and John Prescott (from the Tribune group) opposed Roy Hattersley for the Deputy Leadership.
 Neither had any realistic hope of winning, and Heffer eventually won only 9.483% of the vote.

 On 24 November 1989 Heffer announced that he would not fight the next election.
 The decision was prompted by the fact that he had been diagnosed with terminal stomach cancer.
 He suffered a long decline during which he devoted himself to writing.
 When Parliament was recalled to debate the invasion of Kuwait in September 1990, Heffer made what he knew would be his last speech in the House of Commons to urge the United Kingdom not to go to war.
 His gaunt and white appearance showed how ill he was.
 In January 1991 he attended the House of Commons to vote against the Gulf War in a wheelchair, when John Major crossed the floor to shake his hand.
 On 27 March 1991 he was awarded the freedom of the city of Liverpool, but as he was too ill to travel there, he received it at Westminster.
 His close friend Tony Benn attended the ceremony along with Dennis Skinner and speaker Bernard Weatherill.
 A letter was read out paying tribute to Heffer from John Major.

 Two months later, on 27 May, Heffer died at his home in London, aged 69.
-Although he clashed on several occasions with Margaret Thatcher, they respected each other personally, and she wrote a letter of condolence to Heffer's widow when he died.
+Although he clashed on several occasions with Margaret Thatcher, they mutually respected each other personally, and she wrote a letter of condolence to Heffer's widow when he died.
 She also attended his memorial service held on 10 July 1991.
 Other notable names who attended included Neil Hamilton, Jonathan Aitken, Geoffrey Howe, James Molyneaux, Ian Paisley, Alan Beith, John Biffen, Patrick Mayhew, John Smith and Tony Benn, who paid a personal tribute.

 Legacy

 In 2019, Liverpool Walton Constituency Labour Party launched the annual Eric Heffer Memorial Lecture to pay tribute to Heffer's legacy and explore how his ideas of internationalist, democratic socialism can be applied today.
-The first lecture, delivered by Heffer's successor as Liverpool Walton MP, Dan Carden, was published in Tribune magazine.
+The first lecture, delivered by Heffer's successor as Liverpool Walton MP, Dan Carden, was published in Tribune.